AugFJTan/ESP8266-WiFiClock/docs/Creating custom icons.md

 ![Small LOL](/images/SmallLOL.jpg)

 And viola!
 You can now display custom icons on your display screen.
-But it's a little small, but we can enlarge it with the `setTextSize` function:
+It's a little small, but we can enlarge it with the `setTextSize` function:

 ![Big LOL](/images/BigLOL.jpg)